-This can discourage what are otherwise positive behaviors within the organization (such as responsiveness and collaboration) or disengage people from social engineering awareness or training programs.
+This can discourage what are otherwise positive behaviours within the organisation (such as responsiveness and collaboration) or disengage people from social engineering awareness or training programs.

-To address this, organizations need to minimize risk for the wider business without making people feel like they are being tested or reprimanded.
-However, organizations may lack the experience to deliver a people-first approach to social engineering training and awareness that ensures people feel fully supported.
+To address this, organisations need to minimise risk for the wider business without making people feel like they are being tested or reprimanded.
+However, organisations may lack the experience to deliver a people-first approach to social engineering training and awareness that ensures people feel fully supported.

 How It Works

 Our social engineering penetration testing services begin with a detailed scoping session with you to identify key risks and what processes and procedures are currently in place to mitigate them.
 These processes and procedures should empower your staff to identify and prevent potential social engineering attempts.